Oats for Babies – Health Benefits & Recipes

 Health Benefits of Oats for Infants

-4. Good Source of Energy
+4. Provides Energy

-5. Easy Digestion
+5. Eases Digestion

 Nutritional Value of Oats

 Oats are rich in nutrients vital for your baby.
-Here is a complete list of nutrients that oats contain
+Here is a complete list of nutrients that oats contain.

 |Type of nutrition||Quantity (per 100 g serving)||Type of nutrition||Quantity (per 100 g serving)|

-|Vitamin K||4.1 mg||Energy||399 kcal|
+|Vitamin K||4.1 mg||Energy||407 kcal|

-|Protein||13.07 g||Total Lipid (fat)||8 g|
+|Protein||11.08 g||Total Lipid (fat)||9.5 g|

-|Sugars||3.8 g||Calcium||707 mg|
+|Sugars||3.8 g||Calcium||54 mg|

 |Phosphorous||610 mg||Potassium||420 mg|

-|Sodium||4 mg||Zinc||5.39 mg|
+|Sodium||9.5 mg||Zinc||5.39 mg|

-|Thiamin||2.805 mg||Riboflavin||3.313 mg|
+|Thiamin||0.8 mg||Riboflavin||3.313 mg|

-|Niacin||28.43 mg||Vitamin B-6||0.563 mg|
+|Niacin||1.0 mg||Vitamin B-6||0.563 mg|

-|Folate||35 ug||Vitamin E||4.95 mg|
+|Folate||56 ug||Vitamin E||0.1 mg|

 Types of Oats Your Baby Can Eat

-How to Select and Store Oats?
+How to Select and Store Oats

 - Only start solids after six months of regular breastfeeding in order to avoid any adverse reactions to the food.

-- Select the right kind of oats that are semi-processed or steel cut.
+- Select the right kind of oats that are semi-processed or steel-cut.

 Oats Recipes for Babies

-- Once the oats are cooked, add the apple and stir well.
+- Once the oats are cooked, add the grated/pureed apple and stir well.

 2. Simple Oats Porridge Recipe

 3. Baby Oatmeal and Banana Bars Recipe

-- Combine ground oats and mashed bananas.
+- Combine the cooked oats and mashed bananas.

-- Press this mix into shapes of your choice on a baking tray.
+- Press this mixture into shapes of your choice.

 - Bake at 180 degree Celsius for 10 to 15 minutes.

 4. Banana and Oats Recipe

-- Add pureed banana to this and stir well.
+- Add pureed banana and stir well.